Activated charcoal is sometimes used to help treat a drug overdose or a poisoning.

 Early research about using activated charcoal to treat cholestasis of pregnancy is very limited.
 More studies are needed to prove its safety and effectiveness.

 It's not clear whether activated charcoal helps improve gas and cholesterol.
 That's because the research results so far have been inconsistent.

-The activated charcoal that is used to treat poisoning is a powder that is mixed with a liquid.
+The activated charcoal that is used to treat a poisoning is a powder that is mixed with a liquid.
 Once mixed, it can be given as a drink or through a tube that has been placed through the mouth and into the stomach.

 Activated charcoal is also available in tablet or capsule forms to treat gas.
-This form is not used to treat poisoning.
+This form is not used to treat a poisoning.